Putnam Master Intermediate Income Trust (PIM) To Go Ex-Dividend on February 22nd

-Putnam Master Intermediate Income Trust (NYSE:PIM – Get Free Report) announced a dividend on Wednesday, February 21st, investing.com reports.
-Stockholders of record on Friday, February 23rd will be given a dividend of 0.022 per share on Friday, March 1st.
-This represents a dividend yield of 8.19%.
+Putnam Master Intermediate Income Trust (NYSE:PIM – Get Free Report) declared a dividend on Wednesday, February 21st, investing.com reports.
+Investors of record on Friday, February 23rd will be given a dividend of 0.022 per share on Friday, March 1st.
+This represents a yield of 8.19%.
 The ex-dividend date of this dividend is Thursday, February 22nd.

-Putnam Master Intermediate Income Trust has decreased its dividend by an average of 9.1% annually over the last three years.
+Putnam Master Intermediate Income Trust has decreased its dividend payment by an average of 9.1% per year over the last three years.

 About Putnam Master Intermediate Income Trust